Southern Ridges: Alexandra Arch

 Alexandra Arch is an 80 m bridge that features a curved deck and tilted arch like an opened leaf, connecting Alexandra Road, Singapore and Hyderabad Road.
 It was designed by Buro Happold with LOOK Architects.
 The Gillman Village, which was a former British military camp in the early 20th century, now houses a mixture of restaurants, pubs and art galleries.
 Like the Henderson Waves bridge, Alexandra Arch will be lit with colour-changing LED lamps.
 At the end of the Alexandra Arch, there is a path lined with flowering plants which leads to the HortPark.

 Floral Walk & HortPark

 Floral Walk is a 300 m trail which offers a stroll along a path lined with flowering plants.

 It forms the gateway to HortPark – the gardening hub.
-It is a 23-hectare park Southeast Asia's first one stop shop for gardening-related recreational, educational, research and retail activities in a park setting.
+It is a 23-hectare park said to be South East Asia's first one stop shop for gardening-related recreational, educational, research and retail activities in a park setting.
 Some park highlights include themed gardens as well as outdoor display plots showcasing designs and ideas for home gardening.